 Hello there!
 Thanks for checking out my portfolio.
 I'm Jason Meisel, and I love to make games.
-I found that game development was my true calling while at DigiPen Institute of Technology, and created award-winning student games year after year.
+I've been programming as a hobby all my life, but in 2009 I took it to the next level at DigiPen Institute of Technology.
+There I found that game development was my true calling, and created award-winning student games year after year.

 I've since graduated and am looking for the next chapter in my game development life.
 I have a strong passion for creating new experiences for players, especially those that challenge existing notions of what games are capable of.